cromlehg/StasyqToken/README.md

 2. Deploy bytecode with MyEtherWallet.
 Gas 5100000 (actually 5073514).
 3. Call 'deploy' function on addres from (3).
 Gas 4000000 (actually 3979551).

-Contract manager must call finishMinting after each crowdsale milestone!
-To support external mint service manager should specify address by calling _setDirectMintAgent_.
-After that specified address can direct mint tokens by calling _directMint_.
+Contract manager must call finish after each crowdsale in corresponding contract!
+To support external mint service manager should specify address by calling setDirectMintAgent.
+After that specified address can direct mint tokens by calling mintTokensByETHExternal and mintTokensExternal.

 ### How to invest
 To purchase tokens investor should send ETH (more than minimum 0.1 ETH) to corresponding crowdsale contract.